×

 6. Avoid Triggers: Recognize and steer clear of factors that can aggravate chest tightness.
 These can include allergens, irritants like smoke or chemical fumes, and certain foods that may contribute to acid reflux.

-7. Healthy Diet: Eating a balanced diet is essential for supporting healthy respiratory function.
+7. Healthy Diet: Maintaining healthy respiratory function requires a well-balanced diet.
 Consuming antioxidant-rich foods like fruits, vegetables, and nuts can help minimize inflammation and support lung health.
 Additionally, consuming omega-3-rich foods like fatty fish and flaxseeds may help lower inflammation and promote better respiratory health.

 8. Regular Exercise: Engaging in regular exercise enhances lung capacity and supports cardiovascular well-being.
 Incorporate moderate activities like brisk walking or swimming to gradually ease chest tightness and improve respiratory health.